smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 HistoryDepth = 100 # Default
 ```
+HistoryDepth tracks the top N block numbers to keep in the `heads` database table.
+Note that this can easily result in MORE than N records since in the case of re-orgs we keep multiple heads for a particular block height.
+This number should be at least as large as `FinalityDepth`.
+There may be a small performance penalty to setting this to something very large (10,000+)

 ### MaxBufferSize<a id='EVM-HeadTracker-MaxBufferSize'></a>
 ```toml
 MaxBufferSize = 3 # Default
 ```
+MaxBufferSize is the maximum number of heads that may be buffered in front of the head tracker before older heads start to be dropped.
+You may think of it as something like the maximum permittable "lag" for the head tracker before we start dropping heads to keep up.

 ### SamplingInterval<a id='EVM-HeadTracker-SamplingInterval'></a>
 :warning: **_ADVANCED_**: _Do not change this setting unless you know what you are doing._